krishnam-eng/krishnam-eng/README.md

 🗒️ **My Years in Training**
 ------

-This list shows some of the trainings that I took along with getting hands dirty on these topics _(Some of the training is to refersh/rehash on foundation and fundamentals to find the missed out hidden gems or to learn/practice the old concepts in a new perspective)_
+This list shows some of the courses/training that I took along while getting my hands dirty on these topics  _(Some of the training is to refersh/rehash on foundation and fundamentals to find the missed out hidden gems or to learn/practice the old concepts in a new perspective)_

 ###### **_2021_**
 - [Learning Virtualbox](https://www.linkedin.com/learning/learning-virtualbox-2)